met3usz/currency-converter/README.md

 ### [Visit demo app](https://met3usz.github.io/currency-converter-react/)

 Currency Converter React App helps you quickly and easily convert currencies in a click of a button.
 Simply enter the PLN amount you have in the input field and the app will give you a conversion to another currency.
-The app lets you select from popular currencies, including USD, GBP, EUR, and UAH.
+The app lets you select from all the currencies from [exchangerate.host](https://exchangerate.host/) API.

 ![App screen - wide](https://i.imgur.com/zJY0P4o.png)
 ![App screen - mobile](https://i.imgur.com/2Kyeqmm.png)